ipfs/js-ipfs/examples/exchange-files-in-browser/README.md

 1. Install a `go-ipfs` or `js-ipfs` node in your machine
 2. Make your daemons listen on WebSockets
-3. Start a `libp2p-webrtc-star` signaling server
+3. Start a signaling server ([js-libp2p-webrtc-star](https://github.com/libp2p/js-libp2p-webrtc-star) or [js-libp2p-stardust](https://github.com/libp2p/js-libp2p-stardust))
 4. Start the app
 5. Dial to a node using WebSockets (your desktop ones)
 6. Transfer files between all of your nodes!